folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 3. Configure NGINX to serve this directory.

 ```
-cd ~/folio-install/runbooks/single-server/scripts
+cd /home/folio/tenants/diku
 ```

-The content of nginx-stripes.conf should look like this:
+Create a file nginx-stripes.conf with the following content:

 ```
 server {